Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2023)

-Now we know why skewness is important, let’s understand the distributions which I showed you earlier.
+Now we know why skewness is important, before understanding distributions, let us quickly understand what the central limit theorem is.

 Yes, we’re back again with the normal distribution.
 It is used as a reference for determining the skewness of a distribution.
 As I mentioned earlier, the ideal normal distribution is the probability distribution with almost no skewness.
 It is nearly perfectly symmetrical.
-Due to this, the value of skewness for a normal distribution is zero.
+Due to this, the value of skewness for a normal distribution is zero or zero skewness.

 That’s because, in reality, no real word data has a perfectly normal distribution.
 Therefore, even the value of skewness is not exactly zero; it is nearly zero.
 Although the value of zero is used as a reference for determining the skewness of a distribution.